fcapovilla/caporss/README.md

 1. Install Ruby 2.1.0
 2. Install the "bundler" Ruby gem using this command:

 	gem install bundler

 3. Run a "bundle install" in the application's root directory.
 Note that some dependencies are native extensions and will need a compiler and development packages:

 	bundle install --without=production test

 4. Start CapoRSS using this command:

 	bundle exec ruby app.rb

 5. Open a web browser and go to "http://localhost:4567"
 6. The default username/password is "admin"/"admin"

 ### localhost (production)

-CapoRSS can be run in production mode with Puma and PostgreSQL.
+CapoRSS can be run in production mode with Thin and PostgreSQL.
 Other database backends can be used by replacing the "dm-postgres-adapter" gem in the Gemfile with the correct Datamapper adapter for your database.

 1. Install Ruby 2.1.0
 2. Install the "bundler" Ruby gem using this command:

 	gem install bundler

 3. Run "bundle install" in the application's root directory.
 Note that some dependencies are native extensions and will need a compiler and development packages:

 	bundle install --without=development test

 4. Set the "DATABASE\_URL" environment variable with your database connection informations. ex:

 	export DATABASE\_URL="postgres://username:password@hostname/database"

-5 Run CapoRSS using Puma:
+5 Run CapoRSS using Thin:

-	bundle exec puma config.ru -e production
+	bundle exec thin -R config.ru -e production

 6. Open a web browser and go to "http://localhost:3000"
 7. The default username/password is "admin"/"admin"